naomi-codes/books-loans-servlets/README.md

 # books-loans-servlets
 This project demonstrates a Tomcat 8.5 web application.

-## Requirements
+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+* You have installed the latest version of MySql(https://dev.mysql.com/downloads/mysql/).
+* You have installed at least version 8.5 of Apache Tomcat (https://tomcat.apache.org/download-80.cgi).

 ## Installation

-Download the zip file and place in your desired location on your hard drive.
-Unzip the file to deploy.
+Download the zip file and open the java-src directory in your chosen IDE for builds.
+Deploy and rename the tomcat-deployment directory

 ## Usage